Architecture and Design

 network.add_edges(edges, input_type='list') # Handles parsing, encoding, validation

-network.basic_stats() # Aggregates multiple NetworkX calls
+network.basic_stats() # Aggregates multiple NetworkX calls and keeps caches coherent

 Strategy Pattern